 Getting your sales team to embrace new technology isn’t always easy.
 And because salespeople commonly object to having “another system to use” or “more work” added to their plate, marketers must carefully illustrate the value from the salesperson’s perspective.
 To overcome the objections discussed above, marketers must prove that their chosen solution will perform a service rather than create an additional reporting or administrative burden for the sales team.

-If you have questions or would like some advice on how to convince your sales organization to get on-board with automating presentations, send me an email.
+If you have questions or would like some advice on how to convince your sales organization to get on-board with automating presentations, send me an email or connect with me on LinkedIn.
 I’d be happy to spend some time talking with you about it.

 Thank you for reading!
 If you liked this post, feel free to share it.
 You can also subscribe to our blog to get new posts right to your inbox.

 Here are some related resources that might interest you: